 Later that day, while playing at the house of those same friends, Jamie somehow got hurt and had to go to the emergency room to be checked out, but she was okay.

 When the girls and I finally made our way home, we were met with a mess.
 The toilet overflowed again and the sewer backed up in the basement.
-At that point, the girls and I went back to stay at our friend’s house until Steve was better.

 (Later we found out that the city had damaged the sewer line when they dug things up to put in a storm sewer.
 They didn’t discover it before, because the lady that lived there never used as much water as a family with a washing machine.
 The problems with that and getting the city to pay for the damage is another story entirely.)

 Hard Things but God Sustains